fanpu/autolab-docs/docs/tango.md

         $ curl localhost:<port>
         # Hello, world!
 RESTful Tango here!

-9. If you are using Tango with Autolab, you are now ready to resume the steps to configuring Autolab.
-You can also test the Tango setup using the [command line client](/tango-cli).
+9. You can test the Tango setup using the [command line client](/tango-cli).

+10. If you are using Tango with Autolab, you have to configure Autolab to use Tango.
+Go to your Autolab directory and enter the following commands:

+        :::bash
+        cp config/autogradeConfig.rb.template config/autogradeConfig.rb

+    Fill in the correct info for your Tango deployment, mainly the following:

+        :::ruby
+        # Hostname for Tango RESTful API
+        RESTFUL_HOST = "foo.bar.edu"

+        # Port for Tango RESTful API
+        RESTFUL_PORT = "3000"

+        # Key for Tango RESTful API
+        RESTFUL_KEY = "test"